Keyboard shortcuts

 Option A — Docker (fastest)

-docker pull sgelias/mycelium-api:latest
+docker pull ghcr.io/LepistaBioinformatics/mycelium:latest

 For a full local environment with PostgreSQL and Redis already wired up, see Deploy Locally.